Beware Best Buy's "Geek Squad." They fix your computer! They come to your

 These folks are a division of Best Buy and

-been giving their corporate parent quite a legal workout.
-I also find
+they have been giving their corporate parent quite a legal workout.

-to fix a computer must be some kind of Autistic mess.
-About all they
+anyone smart enough to fix a computer must be some kind of Autistic mess.

-before you hand your computer over to them so that Senior
+Think twice before you hand your computer over to them so that Senior

 Stickyfingers can check you out.
 People put their entire lives on

 their computers now.
 When you let a stranger fix yours you are probably

 PRIVACY OF LOS ANGELES CUSTOMERS